 Hay-on-Wye 2 miles.
 These two Herefordshire holiday cottages are surrounded by lovely countryside and breathtaking views and are situated on the edge of the Golden Valley, close to the border with Wales and just 2 miles from Hay-on-Wye which is known as the ‘town of books'.
 These delightful Hay-on-Wye cottages have been lovingly converted from a former coach house and have been named after the renowned local astronomer Rev. Thomas Webb who lived in the owner's country house.
 They are furnished and decorated to a high standard offering comfortable accommodation throughout.
 Positioned in a courtyard setting, guests can enjoy the well-established garden with patio, a perfect place for enjoying a barbecue on a warm summer evening.
 These charming Hay-on-Wye cottages comprise Stargazer's Loft, a first floor apartment, and Stargazer's Field House, which is on the ground floor.
 Many lovely countryside walks can be enjoyed from the doorstep of these cottages, and the Black Mountains, Hay Bluff and Offa's Dyke footpath are all within easy reach.
 The area offers numerous National Trust properties, golf courses, horse riding, canoeing, cycling and fishing as well as the Literary Festival in Hay-on-Wye.
 The Royal Welsh Show, Brecon Jazz Festival and many food and drink festivals are also held in the area throughout the year.
 Two wonderful Hay-on-Wye cottages to be enjoyed all year round.

 All ground floor.
-Two bedrooms: 1 x double, 1 x family bedroom with 1 double and 1 single.
+Two bedrooms: 1 x super king-size double (zip/link, can be twin on request), 1 x family bedroom with 1 double and 1 single.
 Bathroom with bath, separate shower, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with woodburning stove.